darshanbhatta/express-api/README.md

 2. Add a new model file.
 3. Update the `index.ts` file to include your new model.

-### Adding a New Controller
+### Adding a New Route

-To add a new controller:
+To add a new Route:

-1. Create a new file in the `src/controllers` directory.
+1. Create a new file in the `src/routes` directory.

 2. Use the following template: